 In today’s fiercely competitive smartphone market, it is no easy task to continue to achieve more rapid growth.
-As a result of this, many mobile phone brands have started the idea of ”opening new tracks”.
+As a result of this, many mobile phone brands have started the idea of ”opening new tracks.”
 Xiaomi, Huawei (Honor), OnePlus, Motorola, Nokia, and other well-known mobile phone brands have entered the TV market cross-border.
-Today, we will be talking about boot ads on smart TV and the efforts put in place to minimize or control it.
+Today, we will discuss boot ads on smart TVs and the efforts put in place to minimize or control them.

 TV Market Vs Mobile Market

 Is the TV market better than the mobile phone market?
 The first three quarters of 2019 in the Chinese color TV market show that China’s color TV shipments in the first three quarters were 34.6 million units, down 2.8% year-on-year, of which 12.2 million units were shipped in the third quarter.

 The year-on-year decrease was 7.4%, and the decline was further increasing.
 The sales scale of color TVs is gradually decreasing, and the average price of color TVs has also dropped to a new low.

 In addition, according to the forecast data of global TV shipments in the first quarter of 2020 released by market research agency TrendForce, the shipments of the top five TV manufacturers worldwide have declined to varying degrees, of which the mobile phone brand Xiaomi has the largest decline.

 About boot ads on smart TV: How to make low-cost TV without boot ads?

 Research has shown that for low-cost smart TVs, the real profit of its products is not in the TV price.
 Statistics show that the scale of over-the-top(OTT) advertisements in 2019 is expected to reach 10.9 billion, of which about 2.6 billion are one-off advertisements, accounting for up to 24%.